 Teams competing at the Basic Skills (beginner) level may compete at any U.S. Figure Skating synchronized skating nonqualifying competition or U.S. Figure Skating Basic Skills competition.

 Teams competing at the developmental levels of preliminary, pre-juvenile, open juvenile, open collegiate or open adult may also compete at the Eastern, Midwestern or Pacific Coast Synchronized Skating Sectional Championships, held annually at the end of January.

 Teams at the competitive levels of juvenile, intermediate, novice, junior, senior, collegiate, adult or masters compete first at their respective sectional championships.
 A placement in the top four at sectionals earns them a spot at the U.S. Synchronized Skating Championships.
 Top-performing teams at the junior and senior levels at have the opportunity to earn a berth to the U.S. Synchronized Skating Team, with the top two senior teams going on to represent the United States at the World Synchronized Skating Championships.

 (For more information about the U.S. Synchronized Skating Team, visit the Synchronized Skating page in the "Athletes" area of the website.)

 There are so many benefits to participating in a team sport, and synchronized skating is a great way for figure skaters to compete in a sport they love while enjoying all of the aspects of working with others in a team-oriented sport.

 2015 World Junior Team Selection Event will be held February 6-7, 2015, in Marlborough, Mass.
-When it is available, competition registration will be emailed to all junior team coaches and team managers.
+Competition registration materials have been emailed to all junior team coaches and team managers.
 If you have any questions pertaining to this event, please email Leslie Graham at email@example.com

 Click here to order a DVD copy of this video for your synchronized skating program or figure skating club.